Dating on Low FODMAP (Without the Awkwardness)

 Good default cuisines: Japanese (sashimi, plain rice, small portion of edamame), steakhouse, a Greek place with grilled meats, or a New American spot with a build-your-own bowl vibe.
 Tougher: classic Italian, Thai, Indian, and most vegan places, where onion and garlic are load-bearing ingredients.
 The eating out low FODMAP guide has cuisine-by-cuisine cheat sheets.

-What to actually order on a first date
+What to order on a first date

-My short list of safer first-date orders, in rough order of how stress-free they are:
+A short list of safer first-date orders, in rough order of how stress-free they are:

-- Grilled or seared fish with rice and a non-allium vegetable (green beans, carrots, zucchini)
+• Grilled or seared fish with rice and a non-allium vegetable (green beans, carrots, zucchini)

-- A steak with a baked potato and a simple side salad, dressing on the side
+• A steak with a baked potato and a simple side salad, dressing on the side

-- Sashimi and plain rice, skip the miso soup (restaurant versions often add onion, scallion, or a seasoning base with garlic)
+• Sashimi and plain rice, skip the miso soup (restaurant versions often add onion, scallion, or a seasoning base with garlic)

-- A grain bowl where you pick the components, light on the sauces
+• A grain bowl where you pick the components, light on the sauces

-- A burger patty with fries, bun optional, no special sauce
+• A burger patty with fries, bun optional, no special sauce

 Eat a small safe snack before you leave the house.
 A rice cake with peanut butter, a boiled egg, ten or so macadamias or walnuts.
-Low blood sugar plus stressful menu plus a glass of wine is where people end up ordering the pasta and praying.
+Low blood sugar plus a stressful menu plus a glass of wine is where people end up ordering the pasta and praying.

 When and how to disclose

-The deeper disclosure, the real "IBS is a thing I manage and sometimes it is rough" conversation, belongs to date three or four, once you actually like each other.
-By then it is just one of the many human things you are sharing, not a red flag being waved at a stranger.
+The deeper disclosure, the real "IBS is a thing I manage and sometimes it's rough" conversation, belongs to date three or four, once you genuinely like each other.
+By then it's one of the many human things you're sharing, not a red flag being waved at a stranger.

 When they cook for you